Poilvache Castle

 Poilvache Castle, locally known as Château de Poilvache, lies above the village of Houx, in the Namur province in the Walloon region in Belgium.

-Exactly when the castle was founded is unknown.
-Legend has it that Poilvache is the legendary Montessor Castle built for the Four Sons of Aymon to escape the wrath of Charlemagne.
+The exact date when the castle was founded is unknown.
+Legend says that Poilvache is the legendary Montessor Castle built for the Four Sons of Aymon to escape Charlemagne's wrath.

 Poilvache Castle was first mentioned in 1228 as Château d'Émeraude (Emerald Castle).
-It was then owned by Isabelle of Bar, who had received it from her mother; Ermesinde, Countess of Luxembourg, in 1226.
-During that time it was substantially strengthened.
-In 1238 the castle was besieged by John of Eppes, Prince-Bishop of Liège, after Isabelle's husband Waleran de Montjoie had broken a peace treaty.
-This siege was without success and John died on the way back to Liège.
-After Waleran had also died, Isabelle handed over the castle to her half-brother Henry V, Count of Luxembourg, in 1254.
-At that time it was called Château de Méraude.
+It was then owned by Isabelle of Bar, who inherited it from her mother, Ermesinde, Countess of Luxembourg, in 1226.
+During that period, the castle was significantly strengthened.
+In 1238, the castle was besieged by John of Eppes, Prince-Bishop of Liège, after Isabelle's husband, Waleran de Montjoie, broke a peace treaty.
+The siege was unsuccessful, and John died on his way back to Liège.
+After Waleran’s death, Isabelle handed over the castle to her half-brother, Henry V, Count of Luxembourg, in 1254.
+At that time, it was called Château de Méraude.

-In the late 13th century, during the rule of Henry VIII, Count of Luxembourg and later also Holy Roman Emperor, Poilvache prospered.
-Henry even set up a mint in the village, and the castle became one of the biggest fortifications in the Meuse valley.
-It was strategically important to Henry as it was nearby and in between Dinant (belonging to the Prince-Bishopric of Liège) and Bouvinges (belonging to the County of Namur).
+In the late 13th century, during the rule of Henry VIII, Count of Luxembourg and later Holy Roman Emperor, Poilvache prospered.
+Henry even established a mint in the village, and the castle became one of the largest fortifications in the Meuse valley.
+Its strategic importance was due to its location between Dinant (part of the Prince-Bishopric of Liège) and Bouvinges (part of the County of Namur).

-In 1342 the castle and village were sold to the County of Namur.
-The Counts of Namur kept it until 1421 when John III sold the entire county to Philip the Good, Duke of Burgundy.
-He had the castle strengthened in fear of an attack from Liège.
-And indeed, in 1430 John of Heinsberg, Prince-Bishop of Liège, came to lay siege to the castle with an army of 30,000 men.
-Poilvache could not withstand this attack and fell.
-John then had the castle and village dismantled and the buildings demolished.
+In 1342, the castle and village were sold to the County of Namur.
+The Counts of Namur held it until 1421 when John III sold the entire county to Philip the Good, Duke of Burgundy.
+Philip had the castle reinforced in anticipation of an attack from Liège.
+In 1430, John of Heinsberg, Prince-Bishop of Liège, laid siege to the castle with an army of 30,000 men.
+Poilvache could not withstand this assault and fell.
+John then dismantled the castle and demolished its buildings and the village.

-In 1554 invading French troops destroyed all that had remained of Poilvache.
-The territory and ruins stayed in noble hands until 1782 when it was sold to a commoner.
-In 1790, during the Brabant Revolution, the site was used by Austrian troops to bombard rebels on the opposite bank of the river.
+In 1554, invading French troops destroyed what remained of Poilvache.
+The territory and ruins remained in noble hands until 1782, when they were sold to a commoner.
+During the Brabant Revolution in 1790, Austrian troops used the site to bombard rebels across the river.

-The present remains of Poilvache are actually the remnants of not only the castle but also the walled village connected to it.
-It is situated on a spur high above the river Meuse.
-The castle closed of the only entrance to the village at the eastern end.
+Today, the remains of Poilvache Castle include not only the castle, but also the walled village connected to it.
+It is situated on a high spur above the River Meuse, with the castle controlling the only entrance to the village at the eastern end.
+Currently, Poilvache Castle can be visited for a small fee.
+It’s a beautiful castle ruin with excellent views over the Meuse River.

 Gallery